Population facts, demographics, and trends about Austria and its world-known capital Vienna

 The life expectancy at birth is an indicator that gives the expected life in years of a newborn infant assuming that birth and death rates will remain at the same level during the whole lifetime.
 For Austria, the total life expectancy at birth (males and females) is 79.8 years.
 Austria exceeds the average global life expectancy indicator by 8.8 years as the global index value is 71 years.
 Breaking up the sexes, the male life expectancy in Austria is 76.9 years and for females 82.8 years.

-This age dependency ratio shows the percent of the population that do not belong to the Austrian workforce.
+This age dependency ratio shows the percent of the population that does not belong to the Austrian workforce.
 The productive age group is the 15-64 years old.
 The total dependency ratio of population in Austria is 47.7%.
-Still, the pressure of those dependants to the productive age group is relatively small.
+Still, the pressure of those dependents to the productive age group is relatively small.

 66.3% of the Austrians live in urban settlements, and this analogy remains intact across a sixty years period starting from 1955 to today with a deviation below 2%.
 This fact is impressive and shows that there are no movements during this extended period between the large settlements and the villages.